Skip to Content

 Where to eat in Valletta

 Valletta has a good range of places to eat but it can get busy in the evenings so it’s a good idea to book a table in advance for dinner.
-Ambrosia on Archbishops Street is a friendly, welcoming spot which uses local, seasonal ingredients to create traditional Maltese food like rabbit and slow-cooked pork belly with a Slow Food ethos.
+Ambrosia on Archbishops Street is a friendly, welcoming spot which uses local, seasonal ingredients to create traditional Maltese dishes with a Slow Food ethos, including rabbit stew and slow-cooked pork belly.

 Caffe Cordina is a local institution which has been serving coffee, cakes and Maltese specialities on its shady terrace since 1837.
 For something a bit different, Naan Bar does tasty Indian food, with gluten-free and veggie options.
 And if you fancy a quick bite or want to stock up on supplies, head to Is-Suq Tal-Belt food court and market.